Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

-You may not be familiar with the term ‘STEAM’, but the learning it describes is everywhere in early years – it’s embedded in play, exploration, curiosity, observation and questioning; it’s ongoing and builds crucial skills for life.
+You may not be familiar with the term ‘STEAM’, but STEAM learning is everywhere in early years.
+You can embed it in play, exploration, curiosity, observation and questioning.
+It’s ongoing and builds crucial skills for life.

-For the uninitiated, STEAM covers five subject areas, namely science, technology, engineering, art and maths.
+For the uninitiated, STEAM learning covers five subject areas: science, technology, engineering, art and maths.

-In settings that embrace a STEAM approach, all five are interwoven to create an effective strategy for the acquisition of a wide range of skills and knowledge.
+In settings that embrace a STEAM learning approach, practitioners interweave all five to create an effective strategy for the acquisition of a wide range of skills and knowledge.

 When we nurture a scientific approach, children learn to investigate, observe, test, predict, evaluate and gather evidence.